majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module5/lab2.rst

 Scaling the Example Service
 -----------------------------------------

-Service discovery is configured for the ``SD-demo`` App.
-This lab tests service discovery by scaling the demo service.
+This lab tests service discovery by scaling the sd-demo service.

 Service Scaling
 ~~~~~~~~~~~~~~~~~~~~

-.. note:: Execute these steps on the Docker Host Instance.
+.. note:: Execute these steps on the Docker Host instance.

 .. code:: shell

     $ cd ~/udf-nginx-plus-service-discovery
     $ docker-compose up --scale http=5 -d

+The ``docker-compose`` command instructs docker to scale the ``http`` service to 5 instances.

-Watch the ``sd-demo`` upstream in the dashboard.
+**Watch the ``sd-demo`` upstream in the dashboard.**

+.. todo:: insert screenshot once names are updated.

  Scale the ``http`` service up or down as desired.

 Query the SRV Record
 ~~~~~~~~~~~~~~~~~~~~

 In this example, Nginx Plus performs service discovery by querying the following records.

+**Query the SRV records manually.**

+.. note:: Execute these commands on the Docker Host or Nginx Plus Master instance.

 .. code:: shell